SamyGarib/cuatto/README.md

   - Bidirectional: You have one checker that can go back and forth.
   - The addition of this classes depends on the ammount of checkers in one team.
 You need to have at lest 60% of regulars checkers.
 Why?
 I Don't know, normal distribution I guess.
   - A multi path board could be made, with splited paths and joined again, one longer than the other but without a bottleneck (for instance).
 Board architechture could be a huge new world for the future.

+# Themes

+Many people tells me games are better off themed.
+In that case, I think a Vulcano Escape theme should fit here, but I'm an abstract type of guy.

 [sampleboard]: https://github.com/SamyGarib/cuatto/raw/master/images/gameplay/playing.jpeg "Board and Team Showcase"